New NAEd Report Highlights Need for Civic Education

 Why Civics Education Matters More than Ever

-The need for civics education has never been higher.
+The need for civics education has never been more urgent.
 In the last year, youth have witnessed the havoc of a global pandemic, a siege on the U.S. capitol, and increased calls by activists for social and environmental justice.
-Educators can help youth make sense of these issues while preparing them to address these issues in their lives.
+Educators can help youth make sense of these topics while preparing them to address issues important to their lives.

 Educating for Civic Reasoning and Discourse